-GDPR: What should I think about when processing personal data from minors?
+GDPR: what are some things to consider when processing personal data from minors?

-Minors must be informed about which personal data from them are collected, what they will be used for, what the risks, rules, guarantees and rights are and how they can exercise their rights with regard to the processing.
-It is the task of the researcher to inform minors in a clear and comprehensible manner, using a medium that connects with the world and discernment of minors.
-It is important to note that minors do not lose their right to be informed if the research requires consent from the parents/guardian.
-In this case, both parents/guardian and minor must be informed in an appropriate manner.
+Minors must be informed about which personal data are collected about them, what the data will be used for, what the risks, rules, guarantees and rights are and how they can exercise their rights with regard to the processing.
+It's the researcher's job to inform minors in a clear and understandable manner, using a medium that's appropriate to the minor's environment and discernment.
+It's important to note that minors don't lose their right to be informed if the research requires the parents'/guardian's consent.
+In that case, you must inform both the parents/guardian and the minor in an appropriate manner.

 A legal ground is also required for the collection of personal data from children.
 This will often be consent and in some cases public interest or legitimate interest.
-If personal data of minors are collected and processed on the basis of consent, the researcher must request the consent of the person who has the parental responsibility.
+If personal data of minors are collected and processed on the basis of consent, the researcher must obtain the consent of the person with parental responsibility.

-Regardless of the legal ground, it is recommended from an ethical point of view to also ask the minors themselves for permission or consent to participate in the study and to process their personal data.
+Regardless of the legal ground, it's recommended from an ethical point of view to also ask the minors themselves for their permission or consent to participate in the study and to process their personal data.